jeena/FeedTheMonkey/README.md

 ## Installation

-Download the latest release code from: https://github.com/jeena/FeedTheMonkey/releases/latest
+If you run Linux then there is an AppImage on the [Latest release](https://github.com/jeena/FeedTheMonkey/releases/latest) page.
+You download it, make executable and are able to run, it should work on most of the distributions out there.

+For ArchLinux I package it and it's available on https://aur.archlinux.org/packages/feedthemonkey/

 You can compile and install it everywhere Qt is suported, this means on macOS, Windows and Linux.
-For ArchLinux I package it and it's available on https://aur.archlinux.org/packages/feedthemonkey/

 ## Keyboard shortcuts